GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/attachments/attachment-view-injector.md

 #### Parameters

-  - contentView: The target view used for injecting the views of this injector.
+  - `contentView`: The target view used for injecting the views of this injector.

 ### `init?(coder:)`